CoTraderCore/COT-Fund-Bank/README.md

 8) Remove back param destAddress/fix bugs
 9) Now fund can trade through bank pass exchange in param, trade function in bank more abstract.
 10) Fixed Rebalance for Bank
+11) Create bind bank with fund and fund with bank without functions, just in Factory.

 #Next
 1) Add windraw assets methods to bank.